tnscorcoran/3scale-soap-2-rest/README.md

 ## Conclusion
-In this demo, we showcase how to use setup and use 3scale and Red Hat Integration to to manage SOAP APIs on OpenShift.
+In this demo, we showcase how to use setup and use 3scale and Red Hat Integration to manage SOAP APIs on OpenShift.
 Specifically:
 - setup a SOAP service and manage it in 3scale - coarse grained
 - manage the SOAP service in 3scale - fine grained
 - setup and manage a RESTful interface to a SOAP service